saurabh1088/notes/iOS/Caching/Caching.md

 These auto-eviction policies will remove some data from cache if memory concerns arise.

 ### 1.2 Thread Safety
 While using NSCache, one can add, remove, and query items in cache from different threads without the need of locking the cache.

 ### 1.3 Class restricted
 Looking at declaration for NSCache it tell that both key and value are restricted to be of class types only.
 This restricts usage of NSCache to class types only.

 ### 1.4 Purgeable
 The way NSCache allocates its memory it is purgeable, so NSCache performs better in memory-constrained environment.

+### 1.5 In-memory cache
+NSCache is an in-memory cache.

 ## 2. Caching and Memory